On projective K3 surfaces $\mathcal{X}$ with $\mathrm{Aut}(\mathcal{X})=(\mathbb{Z}/2\mathbb{Z})^2$: K3 surfaces of Picard number greater than 10

 \subsection{\texorpdfstring{$L$-polarized K3 surfaces}{Families polarized by L}}

 Let $\mathcal{X}$ be a K3 surface with $\mathrm{NS}(\mathcal{X}) \cong L$, for $L$ in Equation~(\ref{eqn:lattices}) and $\rho_L = 10+n$, $1 \le n \le 8$.
 It follows that $\mathcal{X}$ admits an alternate fibration, given by Equation~(\ref{eqn:vgs_intro}).
-We then have the following: \begin{lemma} It is always possible to move a unique reducible fiber in the frame determined by Proposition~\ref{prop:frame} to $v=0$, and in doing so, the polynomial $b_8$ in the alternate fibration~(\ref{eqn:vgs_intro}) takes the form
+The fibration was constructed for each lattice in \cites{Clingher:2022, Clingher:2020baq, MR4544843}.
+It is always possible to move one reducible fiber in the frame determined by Proposition~\ref{prop:frame} to $v=0$, and in doing so, the polynomial $b_8$ in the alternate fibration~(\ref{eqn:vgs_intro}) takes the form